 All staff should know the location of the nearest fire extinguisher and fire alarm.
 In the event of an actual fire, staff will need to pull the fire alarm if the alarm is not already activated.
-Prior to the start of your youth activity, orient youth activity staff to the fire evacuation routes, fire alarms and locations of fire extinguishers.
+Prior to the start of your youth activity, orient youth activity staff to the fire evacuation routes, fire alarms, and locations of fire extinguishers.
 Each UW building with 10 or more occupants will have a map provided by Facility Planning and Management and displayed at major entrances and exits.

 Pull the fire alarm.